Tom Naratil: 1983-2008: UBS PaineWebber

 UBS selected Naratil as its global head of market strategy and development in 2005.
 In that role, he was responsible for "the sales, marketing and trading of all taxable debt, convertible securities and preferred stock" of UBS.
 In 2007 he was named UBS's global head of marketing, segment and client development.
-During the financial crisis of 2008, he served as head of UBS’s Auction Rate Securities Solutions Group.
+During the 2008 financial crisis, he served as head of UBS’s Auction Rate Securities Solutions Group.

 2009-2015: UBS CFO and COO

 In 2009 Naratil was appointed chief financial officer (CFO) and chief risk officer (CRO) of UBS Wealth Management Americas, a role he held until 2011.
 In May 2011 he began serving as UBS’s global CFO, moving from the United States to Zurich, Switzerland to succeed John Cryan as both CFO and a member of UBS's Group Executive Board, which Naratil joined on June 1, 2011.
 On January 1, 2014, he was named UBS’s chief operating officer (COO) in addition to his CFO responsibilities.
 He retained both his COO and CFO roles until the end of 2015.